Spray Nozzle Glossary & Technical Guide

 Orifice Diameter (mm)

-The opening size that determines the nozzle's flow capacity and spray characteristics.
-Measured in millimeters, ranging from 0.5mm for fine mist applications to 6mm or larger for high-flow applications.
-Directly proportional to flow rate - doubling orifice diameter roughly quadruples flow rate at the same pressure.
-Critical specification for selecting replacement nozzles and predicting performance.
+The opening size that determines flow capacity and spray characteristics.
+Ranges from 0.5mm for fine mist to 6mm or larger for high-flow industrial applications.

 Operating Pressure Range